mongodb/docs-cluster-to-cluster-sync/source/includes/opts/disableVerification.rst

 Disables the :ref:`Embedded Verifier <c2c-embedded-verifier>`.
-``mongosync`` syncs data from the source cluster to the destination, without running verification checks.
+``mongosync`` does not perform verification checks on the migration.

 For alternative methods to verify data transfer, see :ref:`c2c-verification`.